PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-10-26-starter-theme-news-2.markdown

 If you want to launch the test suite or even write some new ones, you should [read the existing documentation](https://github.com/PrestaShop/PrestaShop/blob/feat/starter-theme/tests/StarterTheme/README.md).

 ![PrestaShop StarterTheme Test Suite](/assets/images/2015/10/starter-theme-test-suite.png)

+See you soon for more on the growth of the StarterTheme!